 Since PTAs are autonomous, self-governing bodies, required communications with DOE are minimal.
-In these mandated instances, interface with DOE is through the Division of Family and Community Engagement (FACE), and CR A-660 defines several situations when a PTA would need to communicate with FACE:
+In these mandated instances, interface with DOE is through the Division of Family and Community Empowerment (FACE), and CR A-660 defines several situations when a PTA would need to communicate with FACE:

 - a final binding decision) only in “extraordinary instances” when the PTA has been unable to resolve the dispute even after receiving assistance from their Presidents’ Council.